-- The world’s largest solar park ‘Shakti Sthala’, with a capacity of 2000 MW, was launched in March 2018 in Karnataka having an investment of INR 165 billion.
+- The world’s largest solar park ‘Shakti Sthala’, with a capacity of 2000 MW, was launched in March 2018 in Karnataka having an investment of INR 165 billion (USD 2.3 billion).

-- Private equity investments in India’s wind and solar power have increased to INR 60 billion in 2017.
+- Private equity investments in India’s wind and solar power have increased to INR 60,000 million (USD 836 million) in 2017.

 Making renewable sources reliable